VulcanJS/vulcan-docs/source/index.md

 npm start
 ```

 And open `http://localhost:3000/` in your browser.
+You'll then be presented with the first step of the “Getting Started” tutorial.

 Note that you can also start the app with: